osohq/oso/docs/getting-started/roles/sqlalchemy/basic_roles.rst

 Our policy says that users with the
-"OWNER" role can assign roles, users with the ``"MEMBER"`` role can view repos, and users with the ``"BILLING"`` role can view billing info.
+"OWNER" role can assign roles, users with the ``"MEMBER"`` role can view repositories, and users with the ``"BILLING"`` role can view billing info.
 Also, the ``"OWNER"`` roles inherits the permissions of the ``"MEMBER"`` and "BILLING" roles.

 Paul is a member of "The Beatles" organization, so he can view repositories but not